Learn How to Relax Without Alcohol:...

 7: Balance Boards

-Using a balance board, like an Indo Board, requires focus and attention.
-That can help you feel less stressed by giving your brain and body a fun distraction.
+Using a balance board, like an Indo Board, requires focus and attention, which can help you destress by giving your brain and body a fun distraction.
 Balance boards also build coordination and control, similar to surfing or skateboarding.

-Adding a balance board to your routine, or using it when you notice an urge to drink, can become an enjoyable part of your recovery.
+Incorporating balance boards into your daily routine, or taking it out each time you feel the urge to drink or need stress relief, can become an enjoyable part of your recovery journey.

 Reduce Stress with Nature

-Spending time in nature can have several mental health benefits, including the following:14
+Spending time in nature can have several mental health benefits, including:14

 • Reduces negative feelings